sikkatech/spec/rfc/004-abci++.md

 The flow of these methods is that when a validator has to precommit, Tendermint will first produce a precommit canonical vote without the application vote data.
 It will then pass it to the application, which will return unsigned application vote data, and self authenticating application vote data.
 It will bundle the `unsigned_application_vote_data` into the canonical vote, and pass it to the HSM to sign.
 Finally it will package the self-authenticating app vote data, and the `signed_vote_data` together, into one final Vote struct to be passed around the network.

 <WIP Finish talking about the vote flow, give structs for Vote, Commit, Header, with and w-o batch optimizations.
 Decide API for preprocess proposal dealing with the Commit>

+#### IPC communication affects

+For brevity in exposition above, we did not discuss the trade-offs that may occur in interprocess communication delays that these changs will introduce.
+These new ABCI methods add more locations where the application must communicate with the consensus engine.
+In most configurations, we expect that the consensus engine and the application will be either statically or dynamically linked, so all communication is a matter of at most adjusting the memory model the data is layed out within.
+This memory model conversion is typically considered negligible, as delay here is measured on the order of microseconds at most, whereas we face milisecond delays due to cryptography and network overheads.
+Thus we ignore the overhead in the case of linked libraries.

+In the case where the consensus engine and the application are ran out of process, delays can easily become on the order of miliseconds, thus its important to consider whats happening here.
+We go through this phase by phase.

+##### Prepare proposal IPC overhead

+This requires a round of block communication

 ## Status